 PLW (%) = (Initial Weight − Final Weight/Initial Weight) ×100

 The shelf life of a fruit was determined by its appearance and marketability.
 Fruits that attain the edible ripe stage (without spoiling) have reached the final stage of their shelf life.
-It wkas represented as several days.
+It was represented as several days.

+Statistical analysis

+The data are analyzed using OPSTAT.
+The differences were considered statistically significant at P = 0.05.

 3. results and discussion